mwcz/ouia/README.md

 looking like `<body ouia-page-type="food" ouia-page-action="edit" ouia-page-object-id="142526">`

 ### `OUIA:PageSafe`
-* A javascript accessible attribute named `ouia-page-safe` which declares whether the page is safe to access.
+* A JavaScript-accessible attribute named `ouia-page-safe` which declares whether the page is safe to access.
 This should roll up a single value which represents the completion of:
   * Page animations
   * XHR requests